SalesforceCommerceCloud/sfcc-sample-apps/README.md

 # Commerce Storefront Sample Application &middot; [![CircleCI][circleci-image]][circleci-url]

 Our storefront sample application shows how you can build amazing commerce experiences with the latest Commerce platform technologies.
+For more information about these technologies, see the [Commerce Cloud Developer Center](https://developer.commercecloud.com/s/).

-The application backend is built on the new Salesforce Commerce API (a RESTful headless API).
+The sample application backend is built on the new Salesforce Commerce API (a RESTful headless API).
 The front end is built with Lightning Web Components (LWC).
 In between, it uses GraphQL and the Salesforce Commerce Node.js SDK.

 Read more about the [architecture](docs/architecture.md).